rembold-cs151-master/HW01/README.md

-# Homework 1
+# Problem Set 1

 Assignment status: PENDING

 _Please change the above PENDING to DONE when you finish and want the assignment to be graded!_

-Due the night of September 3 at midnight!
+Due the night of January 30 at midnight!

 ## Instructions:
 The pdf has all the basic instructions, but here are some additional guidelines.